-We are preparing to open a new public safety building in early 2022, working to achieve accreditation from the Commission on Accreditation for Law Enforcement Agencies in 2023, and continue to engage the community in the development, strategic direction, and oversight of our department through the Public Safety Advisory Committee, the Independent Review Committee, the SafeU Student Ambassador program, and more.
+The University's Department of Public Safety continues to enhance our services.
+We are working toward national accreditation from the International Association of Campus Law Enforcement Administrators, and advancing our efforts to engage the community in the development, strategic direction, and oversight of our department through the Public Safety Advisory Committee, the Independent Review Committee, the SafeU Student Ambassador program, presidential interns and more.